cramforce/splittable/README.md

 ## Loading splittable bundles

+By default bundles are generated into the `out/` directory (can be overridden via `writeTo` option).

 ### `System.import`

-The generated `_base.js` bundle ships with a `System.import` polyfill.
+The generated `_base.js` bundle ships with a [`System.import`](http://exploringjs.com/es6/ch_modules.html#_loader-method-importing-modules) polyfill.
 It can be used to load modules exposed as bundles via splittable.

 ```
 System.baseURL = '/path/to/bundles/';